ponnekantisamyuktha-dot/KLHB-FED-26-9-5-Course-Registration-Timetable-Builder./README.md

 * Designing a simple and user-friendly menu interface.
 * Testing the program with different course and timetable combinations.
 **Current Status:** The core functionality is under development, with testing and improvements being carried out to ensure that course registration and timetable generation work correctly.
-**Next Phase:** Complete testing, fix errors, improve the user interface, and prepare the final project
+**Next Phase:** Complete testing, fix errors, improve the user interface, and prepare the final project.
+Demonstration and the submission.